pschaus/book_lepl1402/source/part3.rst

 Triple Sum
 """""""""""""""""

-We consider a algorithm that checks is there exist at leat one combinations of three elements in an array that sum up to zero.
+We consider a algorithm that checks if there exists at leat one combination of three elements in an array that sum up to zero.
 Here an implementation in Java:

 .. _triple_sum: